vedantchandra/merlin/README.md

 </p>

 # merlin
-end-to-end reduction and analysis pipeline for magE spectra
+end-to-end reduction and analysis pipeline for magE spectra, using PypeIt v1.15.0.